 For millions of generations, body language has been one of our best tools for successful survival and mating.
 Since humans learned to speak, we have switched to paying more attention to verbal messages rather than body language messages.
 This is unfortunate because unconscious body language messages are more accurate and truthful than words.
 When two people are relating to each other, their body language messages reveal more about how they feel about each other than their words do.

 Body language messages are sent automatically and mostly unconsciously.
-Women send approximately five times more body language messages than men in the same time period.
+Women send approximately five times more body language messages than men in the same period.
 Women also read body language better than men.
-This is a survival skill engrained in women's DNA from millions of female ancestors dealing with men.
+This is a survival skill ingrained in women's DNA from millions of female ancestors dealing with men.

-The most common way women flirt to attract a man's attention is to do preening.
+The most common way women attract a man's attention is by preening.
 Tossing their hair around, stroking and combing it, and generally moving it away from face and shoulders to expose soft bare skin are strong signals that women use to get men's attention and interest.